 We have a soft spot for Siena, it is a particularly beautiful city and so is the landscape all around it.
 Its fortunes began in the 8th century, when the Lombards (think Charlemagne) started to use the Elsa valley as part of their route from Northern Europe down to Rome.
 The Elsa valley is protected by a range of hills from the mediterranean coast, which at that time was still controlled by the Byzantine navy, operating from Constantinople.

 For advice on getting to Siena, for example, have a look here: How to get to Siena, Italy.
-We'll be publishing more of these for the other cities too.

 The Elsa valley became part of the "Via Francigena" (The Frankish Route) that linked Rome to Northern Europe by pilgrimage and trade.
 Siena, and many of the other smaller towns on this route, made their fortunes trading with the passing pilgrims.
 Because of this it is dotted with myriads of medieval churches and famous towns.